 Depending on tying techniques, masks can fit differently.
 Most masks fit well when the ties are pulled straight back, above and below the ear, f.e. with a simple ear loop or head tie – and even better when the lower tie is pulled up, f.e. by crossing ties.
 If both ties are worn under the ear, the center of gravity shifts and the pattern should be adjusted.

-What are the best materials for wires and ties?
+What are the best materials for Ties and wires?

 For my own production, I often use leftovers and ask for fabrics, wire and ties whenever I'm giving away a mask.
 So far, this works really well and I'm very happy with the amazing (or funny) materials concidence brought my way! :)

-As ear loops, I've so far used elastic ties, bra straps and jersey or nylon strips (which roll up on their own, even better with spandex!) and for the head tie, I've used textile ribbon or straight grain binding.
-Right now, I prefer soft jersey strips for all types of ties, which I cut at a width of 2,5 cm / 1", and add sliding knots or pony beads for adjustability.
+For ear loops, I've so far used elastic ties, bra straps and jersey or nylon strips (which roll up on their own, even better with spandex!) and for the head tie, I've used textile ribbon or straight binding.
+Right now, I prefer soft flat 0,5 cm / 0.2" elastics and tshirt yarn (cut 2,5 cm / 1" wide), with add sliding knots (see above) or pony beads for adjustability.

-I'm using flat aluminum nose pieces with a length of at least 16 cm / 6".
-If those are not at hand, I use floral wire, as it bends well, stays well and even survives accidental cooking :), and binder metal or pipe cleaners are solid options too!
-If you are using a broader type of wire, please make sure to adapt your nose piece tunnel seam to a suitable width.
+I'm using 0,5 cm / 0.2" width flat aluminum nose pieces with a length of at least 15-16 cm / 6"-6.5" (see above).
+If those are out, coffee ties should be a good option too.
+Floral or jewelry wire also bends well, stays in shape and survives accidental cooking :).
+If you use broader wire, make sure to adapt your nose piece tunnel seam to a suitable width!

 What are the safest materials for fabrics and filters?